-Offer for Sale at Public Auction 160 acres of state land currently held in trust for the benefit of Common Schools.
+Offer for Sale at Public Auction 80 acres of state land currently held in trust for the benefit of State Industrial Schools.
 Revenue from the sale would be deposited in a special account, with monies from other sales around the State, to purchase replacement lands meeting acquisition criteria related to legal access, productivity, potential income and proximity to existing state ownership which would then be held in trust for the benefit of the same beneficiary Trusts in relative proportion.
 The proposed sale is part of a program called Land Banking authorized by the 2003 Legislature, and updated by the 2007 Legislature.
 The purpose of the program is for the Department of Natural Resources and Conservation to overall, diversify uses of land holdings of the various Trusts, improve the sustained rate of return to the Trusts, improve access to state trust land and consolidate ownership.
+A map is attached of the lands within Chouteau County showing those parcels of land considered for sale under Land Banking.